Rise Against Hunger Executive Leadership

 A native of South Carolina, Anne lived in many places around the country and in Europe as an Army “brat.”
 She received a B.A. from the University of Maine at Orono and her M.A. from University College Dublin (part of the National University of Ireland).

 Anne served on the Board of Trustees at Temple Beth Or, where she also served as Executive Director and Temple President, and long-time Finance Committee member.
 For over two decades, she also worked a regular route delivering Meals on Wheels.

 After more than 30 years in North Carolina, Anne now resides in Beaufort, South Carolina, where she continues her volunteer work with Rise Against Hunger.
 She also volunteers as an adult literacy tutor, and with the local Meals on Wheels program.

-Walter E. Gaskin took office as the Managing Director in Charge of Operation Management Complex of Global Bank on July 16, 2014.
+Walter E. Gaskin became the Managing Director in Charge of Operation Management Complex of Global Bank on July 16, 2014.

-Mr. Gaskin’s core activities of the Management Complex are aimed at ensuring that countries can access the best global economic expertise and help generate cutting-edge knowledge for promoting sustainable economic development.
-Key priorities include delivering measurable results, promoting openness and transparency to the process that allows access to information for developing countries.
+Mr. Gaskin’s core activities are aimed at ensuring that countries can access the best global economic expertise and help generate cutting-edge knowledge for promoting sustainable economic development.

 Additionally, Mr. Gaskin is an active board member of Savannah State University, Rise Against Hunger and the African Lifestyle Project.

 Lieutenant General Gaskin served as the Deputy Chairman of the North Atlantic Treaty Organization (NATO) Military Committee in Brussels Belgium providing military and operational advice to NATO’s Secretary General and North Atlantic Council.